Segev955/EX3/README.md

 ## Algorithms running times
-running times including a comparison to the java project can be found in the wiki added to this github project.
+running times, including a comparison to the previous java project can be found in the wiki added to this github project.
 ## Running The Program
 result checks provided these visuals:<br>
 check1